sovware/directorist/readme.txt

 * Fix - Selecting all listing page as site homepage and navigate directory type redirect to blog page
 * Fix - Issue with listing content ( remove get_the_content and add directorist_the_content )
 * Fix - Add listing geo suggestion when search form is used on the same page
-* Fix - Google and OpenStreetMap issues with some cache and optimizer plugin
+* Fix - Google and OpenStreetMap issues with some cache and optimiser plugin
-* Fix - Unfavorite listing issue on the user dashboard
+* Fix - Unfavourite listing issue on the user dashboard
+* Fix - Field key required message on add listing form builder

 7.0.5.5 – Sep 20, 2021